mobify/bellows/README.md

 ### Zepto Support

 Bellows supports Zepto up until v5.1.2 but is not actively developed for it.
-You should be able to use Bellows directly with Zepto.
 While we don't actively support Zepto for Bellows, we welcome any and all issues and PRs to help us make it work.

 ## Installation